commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 ![alt text](<bachelor_project_jade/Image 25.06.25 à 12.05.jpg>)
 *Figure 23 : Eppendorf tubes before centrifugation containing 2 extracts of Erythroxylum coca by 2 extraction methods; Left: DMSO extraction: Right: methanol-water-formic acid extraction.*

 Sonication was employed in combination with DMSO for the third extraction method, as it enables the release of intracellular metabolites by lysing cell membranes.
-It relies on ultrasonic waves to generate bubbles in a liquid, which, upon implosion, produce high localized pressures and temperatures, thereby disrupting biological structures such as cellular membranes.
+It relies on ultrasonic waves to generate bubbles in a liquid, which, upon implosion, produce high localized pressures and temperatures, thereby disrupting biological structures such as cellular membranes.<sup><a href="#ref9" id="note9">9</a></sup>

 The initial hypothesis was that DMSO combined with sonication would yield mass spectrometry outputs of comparable quality to those obtained with methanol-based solvents, since sonication facilitates extensive cell disruption and maximizes compound recovery for analysis.
 However, sonicated DMSO produced results of similar—or even lower—quality than DMSO alone.
 This suggests, on one hand, that DMSO is highly effective as a standalone extraction solvent, and on the other hand, that combining sonication with DMSO may potentially damage biological structures beyond the cell membranes in our extracts.
 Further analyses or a reduction in sonication time could be considered for the protocol, to observe whether results are better, similar, or again of poorer quality.